 If Front Pedestrian Braking detects the vehicle is about to crash into a pedestrian directly ahead of it, and the brakes have not been applied, it may automatically apply hard emergency braking.
 Front Pedestrian Braking can also enhance your own hard braking.

-Front Pedestrian Braking may not detect all pedestrians in all situations.
+These Front Pedestrian Braking features may not detect all pedestrians in all situations.
 Examples of its limitations include:

-- Front Pedestrian Braking may not detect children
+- Front Pedestrian Braking and Front Pedestrian and Bicyclist Braking may not detect children

 - When the pedestrian is not directly ahead of your vehicle, is not fully visible, is not standing upright or is part of a group